ohuelab/Solubility_AfDesign/README.md

   - `plddt`     - maximizes the predicted LDDT
   - `msa_ent`   - minimize entropy for MSA design (see example at the end of notebook)
   - `pae` and `plddt` values are between 0 and 1 (where lower is better for both)

-- fixbb specific losses
-  - `dgram_cce` - minimizes the categorical-crossentropy between predicted distogram and one extracted from pdb.
-  - `fape`      - minimize difference between coordinates (see AlphaFold paper)
-  - we find `dgram_cce` loss to be more stable for design (compared to `fape`)

-- hallucination specific losses
-  - `con`       - maximize number of contacts.
-(We find just minimizing `plddt` results in single long helix, and maximizing `pae` results in a two helix bundle.
-To encourage compact structures we add a `con` term)

 - binder specific losses
   - `pae_inter` - minimize PAE interface of the proteins